tneotia/html-editor-enhanced/README.md

 * How can I display the final output of the editor? - Examples given for both raw HTML output and rendered HTML output - https://github.com/tneotia/html-editor-enhanced/issues/2

 * How can I set the editor to "fullscreen" by default? - https://github.com/tneotia/html-editor-enhanced/issues/4

+* The editor does not accept any key inputs when using the iOS Simulator.
+How can I fix this? - https://github.com/tneotia/html-editor-enhanced/issues/7

 * Clicking on the editor makes the cursor appear on the second line relative with the hint.
 Is there a workaround? - https://github.com/tneotia/html-editor-enhanced/issues/24